Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOculusVR1.md

 needed.

-[winRect, ovrfbOverrideRect, ovrSpecialFlags, ovrMultiSample] = [PsychOculusVR1](PsychOculusVR1)('OpenWindowSetup', hmd, screenid, winRect, ovrfbOverrideRect, ovrSpecialFlags, ovrMultiSample);
+[winRect, ovrfbOverrideRect, ovrSpecialFlags, ovrMultiSample, screenid] = [PsychOculusVR1](PsychOculusVR1)('OpenWindowSetup', hmd, screenid, winRect, ovrfbOverrideRect, ovrSpecialFlags, ovrMultiSample);
 - Compute special override parameters for given input/output arguments, as needed
 for a specific HMD.
 Take other preparatory steps as needed, immediately before the
 [Screen](Screen)('OpenWindow') command executes.
 This is called as part of [PsychImaging](PsychImaging)('OpenWindow'),